 The identification of causal chains involved the identification of branches from projects, through initial and final conditions, to the cumulative impacts they may have on valued environmental components of the park.
 The initial conditions are the project activities, while the final conditions are the consequences of the implementation of these activities.
-The resulting cumulative impact of the branches affecting the park's environmental components is the cumulative impact of the projects involved on the park's valued environmental components.
+The resulting cumulative impact of the branches affecting the park's environmental components is the cumulative impact of the park's valued environmental components.